Kenny2github/skule-bylaws/bylaw-3.md

    1. The outgoing overseeing Officer;
    1. Two (2) Project Director(s), Internal Representative(s), or Discipline Club Chair(s).
 1. Unless otherwise specified in Bylaw 3, each Project Director Hiring Committee shall include all members from each bracket outlined in Sections 7.2.1.a through 7.2.1.c, and no more than two (2) members selected from Section 7.2.1.d.
-   1. If an insufficient number of members under Section 7.2.1.d are interested in sitting on the hiring committee, their place may be taken by Board Members or Officers as needed, at the discretion of the CRO.
+   1. If an insufficient number of members under Section 7.2.1.d are interested in sitting on the hiring committee, their place may be taken by Board Representatives or Officers as needed, at the discretion of the CRO.
 1. Should the outgoing Officer be unable or unwilling to sit on the hiring committee as per Section 7.2.1.b, their place shall be filled in the following order of precedence:
    1. Any current Member who has previously served in that Officer position.
    1. Any Alumni Member who has previously served in that Officer position within the past 4 years.
    1. Any outgoing Project Director who served under the outgoing Officer.
    1. Any other outgoing Officer.
-   1. Members of the outgoing Board of Directors.
+   1. Outgoing Board Members.
 1. At the request of the hiring committee, the CRO may allow up to two (2) Members (including Alumni Members) specified by the hiring committee to participate as non-voting members of the committee.
 1. The hiring committee shall interview all nominees and minute each interview's questions and answers.
    1. If requested by the candidate, one member of the hiring committee must record the entire interview.
 The candidate may choose to make this recording available to the Board of Directors.